 We got into New York City at lunchtime.
 We caught an Uber to our hotel and they stored our luggage so we could venture out immediately for pizza.
-We walked the area around Times Square and visited the Museum of Modern Art (MoMA) and I crossed seeing Van Gogh’s Starry Night off my list!
+We walked the area around Times Square and visited the Museum of Modern Art (MoMA).
+I crossed seeing Van Gogh’s Starry Night off my list!
 We had a peek inside St. Patrick’s Cathedral and met up with family that flew in before walking inside the Changing Spaces fountain at Rockefeller Center.
 The night ended with a special dinner to celebrate our 16th anniversary at The Elgin, before walking through Times Square on our way back to the hotel.

 Saturday was our first full day of plans and we were up early and out the door to take the subway to the 9/11 Memorial & Museum.
 Tickets are required to be purchased in advance.
 It was incredibly surreal and moving to be there.
 Josh and I had last been at the site 11 years prior and it was still a giant a construction zone.
 We’ve talked about September 11th numerous times as a family, but I think making our way through the Museum and watching and listening to raw footage and audio of the events unfolding really impacted my kids in a different way.
 It was a great example of why travel is often the BEST education.
 Reading about September 11th in a book or watching an educational movie just can’t compare to standing at the site and seeing the recovered debris as you hear the stories of the heroes and survivors.
 Both kids went on to discuss visiting the memorial with their high school and middle school classes.
 I love that they were able to add their experiences to the conversations their teachers led.

 Outside, the two waterfall pools are located where the North and South towers once stood and are the focal point of the Memorial.
-They were much more larger in person than I’d expected (almost an acre each).
+They were much larger in person than I’d expected (almost an acre each).
 The names of the 2,983 people who were killed in both the 2001 and 1993 terrorist attacks are inscribed around the edge of the pools.

 After leaving the Memorial and Museum, we took a quick walk through Trinity Church cemetery because we had some major Hamilton fans with us!
 Both Alexander Hamilton and his wife Eliza are buried there.

-The New York Stock Exchange and Wall Street were on our way to the Brooklyn Bridge (otherwise they aren’t anything I’d go out of our way to see).
+The New York Stock Exchange and Wall Street were on our way to the Brooklyn Bridge (otherwise, they aren’t anything I’d go out of your way to see).
 We ended up walking halfway across the bridge, taking pictures and checking out the view, then turning back.
 There are lots of people selling things where the bridge begins.
 We passed on everything except the bottles of water as we exited the bridge.
 We were so grateful for them because it was HOT!